skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 Open Dynamics Engine (ODE) can be installed through the package manager:

-	sudo apt-get install libode-dev libode4
+	sudo apt-get install libode-dev libodeX

+Replace libodeX with the newest version available.
+Ubuntu 14.04 comes with ODE 0.11.1 (libode1), Ubuntu 16.04 with ODE 0.13.1 (libode4) and Ubuntu versions newer than 16.10 with ODE 0.14 (libode6).

 Notice that the version from the package manager can sometimes be a bit outdated.
 If you want the latest version, Open Dynamics Engine (ODE) must be compiled from source.
-Use Mercurial to download the source from bitbucket:
+Use Mercurial to download the source from bitbucket (use a dot '.' as the third argument to checkout directly to the current folder):

 	hg clone https://bitbucket.org/odedevs/ode

+Make sure that the required build tools are installed:

+	sudo apt-get install automake libtool

-Open a terminal and run:
+Open a terminal, go to the ode folder (with the bootstrap file in it) and run:

 	./bootstrap
 	./configure --enable-double-precision --enable-shared --enable-ou --enable-builtin-threading-impl --disable-demos --disable-asserts